 Due to the effects of sedation, patients are instructed not to drive, operate machinery or make important decisions for the 24 hours following ERCP.
 You will need to arrange for someone to drive you home after surgery.
 Some patients may have a temporary sore throat after the procedure; over-the-counter anesthetic lozenges can be used to soothe symptoms.

 You will be able to eat after you leave the hospital, unless instructed otherwise.
-Dr. Evans recommends clear liquids to start, followed by bland foods, and will give instructions for a special diet to follow.
+We recommend clear liquids to start, followed by bland foods, and will give instructions for a special diet to follow.
 The nursing staff will review these and other important post-op instructions with you prior to discharge.

 Possible Complications and Risks

-Although Dr. Evans has specialized training and over 10 years’ experience in performing ERCP examinations, complications do occur.
+Although our physicians have specialized training and experience in performing ERCP examinations, complications do occur.

 Possible risks of the ERCP procedure include pancreatitis (inflammation of the pancreas).
 The risk level varies, but the national average is around 7 percent.
 If pancreatitis occurs, hospitalization is required to provide intravenous (IV) fluids and pain medications, and resting the pancreas is also necessary so that it heals.
 The majority of post-ERCP pancreatitis attacks require three to four days in the hospital.
 Severe post-ERCP pancreatitis, though extremely rare, can occur which can lead to organ-failure, surgery and even possible death.